 Step 2: Prune Out Dead Wood

 Prune out dead wood by cutting dead branches back to the point where they meet a main stem or point of origin.
 If the dead limb goes all the way to the ground without meeting a main stem, prune it at ground level.
-Pruning roses helps make the bush healthier for more vigorous growth.
+Pruning roses helps make plants healthier for more vigorous growth.

 Step 3: Shape the Knock Out Roses

 Shape the plant by removing spent flowers and unruly growth by cutting limbs at a 45-degree angle and 1/4 inch above an outward-facing bud to train new growth outward.
-You can remove as much as half of a Knock Out rose bush when pruning, but severe pruning will delay the next blooming period for several weeks.
+You can remove as much as half of a Knock Out rose plant when pruning, but severe pruning will delay the next blooming period for several weeks.
 This is because the plant blooms on new wood and requires a longer recovery period.
 Let a Knock Out rose grow the first season without pruning so it can get established in the landscape.

 Step 4: Add Manure or Compost

-Step 5: Mulch Around the Bushes
+Step 5: Mulch Around Plants

-Step 6: Fertilize the Knock Out Roses
+Step 6: Fertilizing Knock Out Roses

 Step 7: Transplant Knock Out Roses

 Move your Knock Out roses to a more suitable location if the current growing environment isn't ideal.
 Knock Out roses need six to eight hours of sunlight daily to grow well.
 Ideal soil is neutral with a pH between 5.5 and 6.5.
 It's best to transplant the roses when they're dormant, ideally in late winter or early spring.
-Space Knock Out rose bushes at least 3 feet apart for good air circulation.
+Space Knock Out roses at least 3 feet apart for good air circulation.